nkukarl/inventwithpython/hangman_readme.md

-Copy this file into http://www.codeskulptor.org/ and run.
+Copy the code into http://www.codeskulptor.org/ and run.
 Have fun!